DimgbaSarah/mini-project-assessment/README.md

 # Getting Started with Create React App

 This is a simple React application built as part of the 3MTT learning path.
 It renders the message "Hello World" using JSX and functional components.
+Project Overview
-Project Overview✅ Built with React 18+ using Create React App (CRA) ✅ Uses semantic HTML (<h1>Hello World</h1>)
+✅ Built with React 18+ using Create React App (CRA)
+✅ Uses semantic HTML (<h1>Hello World</h1>)
 ✅ Functional components only
 ✅ Follows best practices for project structure